zjohnsilver/zjohnsilver/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Back-End with Python using Django Rest Framework
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Django Rest Framework
 - 📫 How to reach me: johncarlosilver@gmail.com

 <div align="center">